記事内にプロモーションを含むことがあります

 • Blender operation changed to a Maya-like feel.

-• Changed the position and appearance of the toolbar (formerly the tool shelf)
+• Change the position and appearance of the toolbar

 • Save startup file